-Exposure to certain antidepressants in pregnancy may modestly increase risk of autism spectrum disordersJuly 4th, 2011 in Psychology & Psychiatry /
+Exposure to certain antidepressants in pregnancy may modestly increase risk of autism spectrum disordersJuly 4, 2011 in Medicine & Health / Psychology & Psychiatry

 Prenatal exposure to selective serotonin reuptake inhibitors, especially during the first trimester, is associated with a modest increase the risk of developing an autism spectrum disorder, according to a report published Online First in the Archives of General Psychiatry.